+Research Design

-Research Design: This study adopted an Expost-Facto research design.
+This study adopted an Expost-Facto research design.

-Area of the Study: The study area is Akwa Ibom State.
+Area of the Study

+The study area is Akwa Ibom State.

-Population of the Study: The population of this study comprised of all secondary school administrators, teachers and PTA members in Akwa Ibom State.
-There are 227 Administrators and 7583 Teachers in Akwa Ibom state.
+Population of the Study

+The population of this study comprised of all secondary school principals, teachers and PTA members in Akwa Ibom State.
+There are 227 Principals and 7583 Teachers in Akwa Ibom state.

-Sample and Sampling Technique: A sample size of 1440 respondents was used for the study.
+Sample and Sampling Technique

+A sample size of 1440 respondents was used for the study.
 A stratified random sampling technique was used in selecting six (6) Local Government areas from each of the three senatorial districts in the state.
-From each local government area, five (5) secondary schools were randomly selected and the researcher later adopted "Hat and draw" method in selecting ten (10) teachers and five (5) PTA members and then added to the administrators of each secondary school chosen for the exercise.
+From each local government area, five (5) secondary schools were randomly selected and the researcher later adopted "Hat and draw" method in selecting ten (10) teachers and five (5) PTA members and then added to the principals of each secondary school chosen for the exercise.

+Instrumentation

-Instrumentation: The main instrument of research was the researcher-developed questionnaire called the Administrative Effectiveness of School Administrators Questionnaire (AESAQ).
+The main instrument of research was the researcher-developed questionnaire called the correlates of Administrative Effectiveness of Secondary School Principals questionnaire (CAESSPQ) test.
+The research questionnaire was made up of three sections (sections A, B and C).

-Validation of the Research Instrument: The instrument was designed by the researcher, vetted by my supervisors and a lecturer in test and measurement, in the Faculty of education, University of Uyo.
+Validation of the Research Instrument

+The instrument was designed by the researcher, vetted by my supervisors and a lecturer in test and measurement, in the Faculty of education, University of Calabar, Calabar.

-Reliability of the Instrument: The test-retest reliability study was conducted with the use of forty (40) respondents who did not form part of the main study.
+Reliability of the Instrument

+The test-retest reliability study was conducted with the use of forty (40) respondents who did not form part of the main study.

-Method of Data Analysis: Each hypothesis is re-stated here, the variable(s) inherent in it are identified, and the appropriate statistical analysis technique for testing it is given.
+Method of Data Analysis

+Each hypothesis is re-stated here, the variable(s) inherent in it are identified, and the appropriate statistical analysis technique for testing it is given.
 All the hypotheses were stated in the null form, and were tested at .05 level of significance.